Releasing Pain in Copper Canyon, Mexico

 If we look back through history the moral standards of society continually change.
 We just made gay marriages legal in U.S. We now have equal rights for men and women and people of all skin colors in America when once we thought they should be treated differently.
 How commonplace is dancing today?
 Remember the movie Footloose exemplifying when there were bans on dance?
 What more of today’s paradigm will continue to shift as it constantly gets challenged?
 Have you ever changed your opinion about something?
 I certainly have!

 When I took off for a year of backpacking around the world, the minute I crossed the border from U.S. to Mexico my whole paradigm shifted.
 I was having a drink with some of my new hostel friends the first night in a little city called Creel.
-Creel is one of the last stops before Copper Canyon in northwestern Mexico, which is larger than the Grand Canyon.
+Creel is one of the last stops before Copper Canyon in northwestern Mexico, which is supposedly four times the size of the Grand Canyon.

 One guy explained that his trade of work involved computers.
 He planned to travel for a few months and then try and get a computer job in New Zealand.
 If that did not work out, he would find something else to do.
 He kept repeating, “It doesn’t matter.
 It doesn’t matter,” as if that point needed to be ingrained within my consciousness.